THE CASH RAILWAY WEBSITE

 A pneumatic tube system, the first in Ireland, was installed at Arnotts of Dublin in 1897 (Daily Nation, 22 Nov.
 1897, p.
 3).
 I have not found any locations in Britain.

-Bostedo was active in Australia and the Sydney Morning Herald, 24 Apr.
+Bostedo was active in Australia and C.E.
+Sorby & Co. were advertising in the Newcastle [NSW] Morning Herald, 10 Feb.
+1896, p.
+1 that they were agents for Bostedo.
+The Sydney Morning Herald, 24 Apr.
 1899 p.8 records the case of W.A.Lingham v.
 The Bostedo Package and Cash Carrier Company Ltd. in the Small Debts Court, Water Police Office.
 There is a detailed description of the system at Edward Hordern's in Sydney (1898).
 The first Bostedo pneumatic system in New Zealand was at the Direct Supply Company.
 Auckland Star, 18 Nov.
 1899, p.1.
 A 5-station system was offered for sale (presumably second-hand) in the Sydney Morning Herald, 19 Aug.
 1899, p.
 15 .
 Bostedo also seem to have had an interest in bicycles in Australia - see Court cases.

 Mentioned in "The Railway Purchasing Agent's Directory" (Railway Equipment & Finance Co.,1900) p.14 as a supplier of mail bags.